harshalgajera043/Machine-Learning/Cell Phone Churn/README.md

 17. matplotlib.pyplot

 # Dataset
-The dataset for the Cell Phone Churn project is conveniently included in the same repository, available as a compressed zip file within the project folder.
+The dataset for the Cell Phone Churn project is conveniently included in the same repository, available as a .csv file within the project folder.
-Explore the dataset by extracting the contents of the provided zip file for a comprehensive understanding of the project's data.
+Explore the dataset file for a comprehensive understanding of the project's data.

 # Result